sourcehut-mirrors/chawan/doc/hacking.md

 * Web IDL: <https://webidl.spec.whatwg.org/>.
 Relevant for Monoucha/JS
   bindings.

-Note that these sometimes change daily, especially the HTML standard.
+Note that some of these are updated daily, such as the HTML standard.

 ### CSS standards

 * CSS 2.1: <https://www.w3.org/TR/CSS2/>.
 There's also an "Editor's
-  Draft" 2.2 version: <https://drafts.csswg.org/css2/>.
-Not many
+  Draft" 2.2 version: <https://drafts.csswg.org/css2/>, but so far I haven't encountered significant differences.
-  differences, but usually it's worth to check 2.2 too.

-Good news is that unlike WHATWG specs, these don't change daily.
+Good news is that unlike WHATWG specs, this doesn't change daily.
 Bad news is that CSS 2.1 was the last real CSS version, and newer features are spread accross a bunch of random documents with questionable status of stability: <https://www.w3.org/Style/CSS/specs.en.html>.